• Skip to primary navigation

 • Coat a non-stick pan with melted coconut oil, butter or cooking spray and place over medium heat.

 • When hot, reduce to low-medium.
 Pour ¼ cup measure of the batter into the hot pan.
 Cook for about 3 minutes (or until the bottom is deep golden in color).
-Flip pancakes and continue cooking for further 2 minutes.
+Gently flip pancakes and continue cooking for a further 2 minutes.

 Pro tip: Cook in low to medium heat.
-These almond flour banana pancakes tend to brown faster than normal ones.
+These pancakes tend to brown faster than normal ones.

 • Repeat the process until all your batter has been used.
 Serve hot with maple syrup and your toppings of choice.